Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KH5SkE4nzhg,202.06853333333333,215.7155.md

 ### Transcript

-> line, so batteries will have its own spot now in progression and will have some very unique use cases as well it will also require the the new building that i alluded to before so batteries are going to get a bit of a bit of a change so there are a couple small other things
+> line, so batteries will have its own spot now in progression and will have some very unique use cases as well it will also require the the new building that I alluded to before so batteries are going to get a bit of a bit of a change so there are a couple small other things